 Follow the timber walkway heading south, around the huge white apartment block with million-dollar views, to Ray Street.

 The cliff walk continues a few hundred metres south at Oceanview Avenue, from where you can access Eastern Reserve, also known as Dover Heights Reserve.

 Eastern Reserve is a stunning cliffside park located at the end of Eastern Avenue.
-It’s a beautiful park where you can take your dog out for a walk, while enjoying the scenic coastal views.
+It’s a beautiful park where you can take your dog for a walk while enjoying the scenic coastal views.

-It’s a also a great location to spot whales during the migration seasons, as the ocean views are far stretching and uninterrupted.
+It’s also a great location to spot whales during the migration seasons, as the ocean views are far-stretching and uninterrupted.